 Spice Addiction Detox

-Our treatment at Cornerstone is built upon the 12-step addiction treatment model; based on abstinence that the Alcoholics Anonymous organization (AA) first introduced.
-The treatment is based on empirical evidence and is customized to each person’s needs and circumstances.
-The philosophy behind the 12-step program is to focus motivation for recovery beside a set of guiding values and beliefs, challenging addictive and toxic behaviors and thought processes that fuel addiction, underpinned by spiritual influences that teaches both humility and self-worth.
+Treatment at Cornerstone is implemented through a 12-step model; an adaptation of abstinence that the Alcoholics Anonymous organization (AA) first introduced.
+The treatment is based on empirical evidence and shaped around that patient’s circumstance.
+The 12-step program focuses on recovery, alongside a set of guiding values and beliefs.
+These are underpinned by spiritual influences that challenge addictive and toxic behaviors while teaching humility and self-worth in the process.